dokryconn/Dokters-Prescription/README.md

 #	The `Over The Counter` folder

-The `Over The Counter` folder is used to store additional scripts referenced by **`Dokter's Prescription.EXE`** and **`Dok's Rx (Raw).AHK`**.
-These scripts can also be launched and used separately without the **`Dokter's Prescription.EXE`** or **`Dok's Rx (Raw).AHK`** running.
+The `Over The Counter` folder contains additional scripts referenced by **`Dokter's Prescription.EXE`** and **`Dok's Rx (Raw).AHK`**.
+These scripts can also be launched and used independently without the **`Dokter's Prescription.EXE`** or **`Dok's Rx (Raw).AHK`** running.
 This folder contains:

-This folder contains the following optional scripts:

 - The **`Ableton Takeover.EXE`** script:
+  - **`Ableton Takeover.EXE`** suspends certain program processes for specified programs while the Ableton Live window is active and resumes the program processes once the Ableton Live window is no longer active.
   - You can launch this script while running **Dokter's Prescription** by pressing **`[CTRL+ALT+SHIFT+A]`**

-  - **`Ableton Takeover.EXE`** suspends certain program processes for specified programs while the Ableton Live window is active and resumes the program processes once the Ableton Live window is no longer active.
+- The **`Power & Sleep Hotkeys.EXE`** script:
+  - Launch while running **Dokter's Prescription** with **`[CTRL+ALT+SHIFT+P]`**

  - The **`Ableton Takeover.AHK`** script:
   - A raw copy of this AHK script is included for editing

-- The **`Power & Sleep Hotkeys.EXE`** script:
-  - Launch while running **Dokter's Prescription** with **`[CTRL+ALT+SHIFT+P]`**

-The .EXE version of **Ableton Takeover** includes a "decent" list of "common" programs but should be edited to list specific programs based on which programs you typically have running specifically.
+The .EXE version of **Ableton Takeover** includes a *decent* list of *common* programs but can be edited to include the program processes that are typically running while you are using Ableton Live.
+(See the **`Ableton Takeover.AHK`** bullet section below)

-It is recommended that the raw .AHK version of **Ableton Takeover** is edited for customization.
+You can edit the raw .AHK version, **`Ableton Takeover.AHK`** to include the program processes of your choice.
 The .AHK version will require Autohotkey to be installed on your computer to run.
-However, once Autohotkey is installed on your computer, you can right-click the .AHK file and select “Compile Script” to create a .EXE version for use on all computers.
+However, once Autohotkey is installed on your computer, you can right-click the .AHK file and select “Compile Script” to create an .EXE version for use on all PC computers.

-Reference the `“Ableton Takeover README.txt”` for more information and a specific list of the default programs included in the .EXE version of this script.
+Reference the included `“Ableton Takeover README.txt”` for more information and a specific list of the default programs included in the .EXE version of this script.

 - The **“Power & Sleep Hotkeys”** script assigns hotkeys to sleep, hibernate, or shutdown your PC.